-This policy applies to employees, contractors, consultants, fixed term employees, agency workers, and other workers at GRAHAM, including all personnel affiliated with third parties, given access to GRAHAM IT equipment or systems (collectively referred to in this policy as the 'user').
+This policy applies to employees, contractors, consultants, fixed term employees, and other workers at GRAHAM, including all personnel affiliated with third parties given access to GRAHAM IT equipment or systems.
 This policy applies to all equipment that is owned or leased by GRAHAM.
 (The definition of equipment includes, but is not limited to, Personal Computers, Laptops, Mobile Phones, iPads/Tablets, USB & external storage devices, remote site communication equipment, printers, servers etc.)